 Join me for a binaural soundwalk exploring and listening to soundscapes inspired by the spaces surrounding the Peace Wall.

-We will begin with St. Gall’s Ave and continue onwards.
 Please click the link, read, press play, and follow along!

 **there is no specific order to the soundscapes**